viralp353/-Individual_Self_Assessment/README.md

 #### Database Storage:

-The data was connected through primary keys (unique values in the main table).Once the relationship of the database was created, we use AWS to read and write data from our notebook to and from SQL.
-In SQL, we join soil table to the red wine table, and soil table to the white table.
+The data was connected through primary keys (unique values in the main table).Once the relationship of the database was created, we used AWS to read and write data from our notebook to and from SQL.
+In SQL, we joined soil table to the red wine table, and soil table to the white table.

 #### Model Choice, Benefits & Limitations for Machine Learning: